+1 (506) 500-5957 sales@monovm.com

 • From the drop-down menu, choose Command Prompt (or use the Ctrl + Shift + 2 shortcut).

-Sometimes you can’t access file explorer because it has crashed, or opening cmd from the Start menu is not possible for some reasons.
+Sometimes you can’t access File Explorer (Windows Explorer) because it has crashed, or opening cmd from the Start menu is not possible for some reason.
 Regardless of your Windows version, you can open Command Prompt using a command in the Run dialogue box.

 Here’s how: